Skip to main content

 Appeals against the decisions of the RRP will be considered by the RRP in accordance with Regulation 12 of the 2010 Regulations.

-If you have a concern, please email register.research@hfea.gov.uk.
-Many concerns can be resolved by a clarification, or the provision of additional information, and it is anticipated that most complaints will be resolved by this informal stage.
+If you are dissatisfied with the decision made, please email register.research@hfea.gov.uk in the first instance.
+Many disagreements can be resolved by a clarification, or the provision of additional information, and it is anticipated that most complaints and appeals will be resolved by this informal stage.

 The Register Research Review Group may decide to: